 A network domain is distinct from a workgroup — which is a group of connected computers — because a single authority manages a network domain’s configuration and controls.
 With a workgroup, each computer is an independent entity that can simply access and communicate with other connected devices.

 Think of a workgroup as the equivalent of playing a tennis match with a friend.
 With so few participants, you can generally expect everyone to behave, follow the rules, and treat resources with respect.
 However, if you invite a lot of players to a tournament, you need a referee to enforce the regulations.
-Otherwise, some rogues may break the rules, smash their tennis rackets, and steal the net to wear as a victory cape.
+Otherwise, someone might break the rules, smash a racket, or run off with the net like it’s a prize.
 Just as a referee keeps things running smoothly on the court, a network domain keeps connected computers in line.